Elon Musk is now 'Technoking' of Tesla, new filing shows

-San Francisco, March 15 (IANS) Tech billionaire Elon Musk has reportedly changed his official title at Tesla to "Technoking", according to a new filing issued to the US and Securities and Exchange Commission (SEC).
+San Francisco: Tech billionaire Elon Musk has reportedly changed his official title at Tesla to "Technoking", according to a new filing issued to the US and Securities and Exchange Commission (SEC).

 The filing did not specify what Musk's title at the electric car firm was prior to the change, though he is listed as the company's CEO.